Changes in Individual School Budgets in FY21

-Code for DC created this interactive graphic to show how both general education and overall funding were allocated by DCPS across schools and how those allocations changed between the current school year (2016-17) and proposed budgets (2018-19).
+Code for DC created this interactive graphic to show how both general education and overall funding were allocated by DCPS across schools and how those allocations changed between the current school year (2017-18) and proposed budgets (2018-19).
 Given that this tool was created three years ago, it also includes data for the 2014-15 and 2015-16 school years.

-Controls above the chart will filter the schools shown by ward or by level (elementary/middle/high/education campus).
-Selecting a school will reveal detailed information on the school's current (2016-17) and proposed (2017-2018) funding sources.
+Controls above the chart filter the schools by ward or by level -- elementary, middle, high, and education campus).
+Selecting a school will reveal detailed information on the school's current (2017-18), proposed (2018-19) and prior year funding sources.

 - General Education Funds